 1: Dwellings, 2021 edition incorporating 2023 amendments Submission of the GLA's carbon emissions reporting spreadsheet in Excel format along with supporting energy assessment calculation software worksheets (e.g. SAP or BRUKL) For minor residential developments demonstrate how the development will minimise CO2 emissions in line with adopted targets and the latest Part L of Building Regulations.
-Refer to Sustainable Design and Construction and Energy Assessment Guidance Environmental Statement / Environmental Impact Assessment (EIA) Proposals: listed within Schedule 1 of the 2017 Regulations; or listed within Schedule 2 of the 2017 Regulations and likely to have a significant effect on the environment.
+For proposals referable to the Mayor of London, all applicants must submit the GLA Carbon Emissions Reporting Spreadsheet along with their energy Statement.
+For more guidance see the GLA website here Refer to Sustainable Design and Construction and Energy Assessment Guidance Environmental Statement / Environmental Impact Assessment (EIA) Proposals: Iisted within Schedule 1 of the 2017 Regulations; or Iisted within Schedule 2 of the 2017 Regulations and likely to have a significant effect on the environment.
 The Town and Country Planning (Environmental Impact Assessment) Regulations 2017 (as amended) You should request a screening opinion before submitting a planning application if the development area is over 0.5ha to determine if an Environmental Impact Assessment (EIA) is required.
 See national guidance on Environmental Impact Assessment which sets out the circumstances in which an Environmental Impact Assessment (EIA) is required.
 Applicants can request a 'screening opinion' to establish whether an EIA is required before submitting a planning application and/or a 'scoping opinion' to establish the scope and level of detail of information to be provided in the environmental statement.
 Refer to EIA guidance